Gilead Sciences : to work with partners to ramp up production of potential coronavirus treatment | MarketScreener

 If the drug works just as well in half the time, there would be twice as much available for patients and the cost of therapy would be less.

 More detailed results of the U.S. study are expected next month.
-There are several other studies also looking at remdesirvir for the coronavirus.
+There are several other studies also looking at remdesivir for the coronavirus.

-On Thursday, The European Medicines Agency said it has started a 'rolling review' of data on the use of Gilead's antiviral drug for the treatment of COVID-19, the disease caused by the highly contagious virus.
+On Thursday, The European Medicines Agency said it has started a 'rolling review' of data on the use of Gilead's antiviral drug for the treatment of COVID-19.

-A rolling review is one of the regulatory tools available to the agency to help speed up its assessment of a promising experimental medicines during a public health emergency.
+A rolling review allows the agency to speed its assessment of promising experimental medicines during a public health emergency.

 Gilead said its first-quarter profit was largely flat from a year ago as a 5% increase in sales was offset by higher costs, including spending related to development of remdesivir.

-Gilead posted adjusted earnings of $1.68 a share on revenue of $5.55 billion (4.41 billion pounds) in the quarter.
+Gilead posted adjusted earnings of $1.68 a share on revenue of $5.55 billion in the quarter.
 Wall Street analysts, on average, forecast a profit of $1.57 on revenue of $5.45 billion, according to Refinitiv IBES.

 (Reporting By Deena Beasley; Editing by Bill Berkrot)